zalando-nakadi/nakadi-manual/docs/using/event-types.md

 - `user_defined`: the partition is set by the producer when sending an event.
 This option is only available for the 'business' and data' categories.

 Which option to use depends on your requirements.
 When order matters, hash is usually the right choice.
 For very high volume streams where order doesn't matter, random can be a good choice as it load balances data well.
 The user defined option is a power tool, unless you know you need it, use hash or random.
+Hash is the preferred strategy, as it ensures that duplicated events will end up in the same partition.